 Indications for ANTARA:

 Swallow whole.
 Take without regard to food.
-Hypertriglyceridemia: 43–130mg/day, adjust at 4–8 week intervals; max 130mg/day.
-Hypercholesterolemia, dyslipidemia: 130mg/day.
-Renal impairment or elderly: initially 43mg/day.
+Hypertriglyceridemia: 30–90mg/day, adjust at 4–8 week intervals; max 90mg/day.
+Hypercholesterolemia, dyslipidemia: 90mg/day.
+Renal impairment (mild-to-moderate): initially 30mg/day; (severe): avoid.
+Elderly: select dose based on renal function.
 Discontinue if inadequate response after 2 months on max dose.

-Hepatic dysfunction.
+Severe renal impairment including on dialysis.
+Hepatic disease.
 Primary biliary cirrhosis.
-Severe renal dysfunction.
+Unexplained persistent liver function abnormalities.
 Gallbladder disease.
 Nursing mothers.

-Renal impairment (monitor).
 Monitor CBCs for first year; monitor liver function; discontinue if ALT (SGPT) levels >3×ULN persist.
 Discontinue if markedly elevated CPK levels, myopathy, gallstones, hypersensitivity reactions (acute and delayed), or paradoxical decreases in HDL-C occur.
+Renal impairment (monitor).
+Elderly.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 Avoid statins.
 Potentiates oral anticoagulants (reduce anticoagulant dose and monitor PT/INR).
 Allow at least 1hr before or 4–6hrs after bile acid sequestrants.
-Caution with colchicine, immunosuppressants (eg, cyclosporine), other nephrotoxic drugs.
+Caution with colchicine, immunosuppressants (eg, cyclosporine, tacrolimus), other nephrotoxic drugs.

-Abnormal liver function tests, elevated CPK, respiratory or GI effects, myopathy, cholelithiasis, pancreatitis, increased serum creatinine, hypersensitivity reactions (may be severe), rash; rare: rhabdomyolysis, transient hematologic changes, blood dyscrasias.
+Abnormal LFTs, elevated CPK, respiratory or GI effects, myopathy, cholelithiasis, pancreatitis, increased serum creatinine, hypersensitivity reactions (may be severe), rash; rare: rhabdomyolysis, transient hematologic changes, blood dyscrasias.